creativestyle/amazon-payments-advanced-doc/installation.rst

 Migrating from Magento Connect / Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: **In a nutshell**: You have to uninstall the previous plugin version first.
-Then install the most recent version with a new extension key: `http://connect.creativestyle.de/Creativestyle_AmazonPayments`.

 * Go to :menuselection:`System --> Magento Connect --> Magento Connect Manager` and enter your admin credentials to get logged in.

 .. image:: /images/1.7.2/installation_step_1.png